ShaileshRawat1403/sans_serif_sentiments/technical-writing/user-manuals/README.md

 # User Manuals

-Here you’ll find in-depth guides that walk you step by step through hardware setups and software configurations.
+Here you’ll find guides that walk you step by step through hardware setups and software configurations.

 ## Projects